 That fact, combined with the major changes in many Supercars teams’ main driver line-ups for 2021, has placed an even greater premium on securing an experienced co-driver.

-ENTRY LIST: 2021 Repco Supercars Championship
+EVERY CAR, EVERY DRIVER: 2021 Repco Supercars Championship Entry List

 Conversely, a handful of last year’s main game drivers are expected to race as co-drivers come October.